Dave Winfield: College career

-He earned a full baseball scholarship to the University of Minnesota in 1969, where he starred in baseball and basketball for the Minnesota Golden Gophers.
-Winfield's 1972 Minnesota team won a Big Ten Conference basketball championship, the school's first sole outright championship in 53 years.
-During the 1972 season, he also was involved in a brawl when Minnesota played Ohio State.
+Winfield earned a full baseball scholarship to the University of Minnesota in 1969, where he starred in baseball and basketball for the Minnesota Golden Gophers.
+Winfield's 1971–72 Minnesota team won a Big Ten Conference basketball championship, the school's first outright championship in 53 years.
+During the 1972–73 basketball season, he was involved in a brawl when Ohio State played at Minnesota.
 Winfield also played college summer baseball for the Alaska Goldpanners of Fairbanks for two seasons (1971–72) and was the MVP in 1972.
 In 1973, he was named All-American and voted MVP of the College World Series—as a pitcher.

 Following college, Winfield was drafted by four teams in three different sports.
 The San Diego Padres selected him as a pitcher with the fourth overall pick in the MLB draft.
-Winfield was also drafted by the Atlanta Hawks (NBA) in the 5th round of the 1973 NBA Draft and by the Utah Stars (ABA) in the 6th round of the 1973 ABA Draft.
-Though he never played college football, the Minnesota Vikings selected Winfield in the 17th round of the 1973 NFL Draft.
-He is one of six players ever to be drafted by three professional sports (the others being George Carter, Jo Jo White, Noel Jenke, Mickey McCarty and Dave Logan) and one of three athletes along with Carter and McCarty to be drafted by four leagues.
+Winfield was also drafted by the Atlanta Hawks in the 5th round of the 1973 NBA draft and by the Utah Stars in the 6th round of the 1973 ABA Draft.
+Though he never played college football, the Minnesota Vikings selected Winfield in the 17th round of the 1973 NFL draft.
+He is one of five players ever to be drafted by three professional sports (the others being George Carter, Noel Jenke, Mickey McCarty and Dave Logan) and one of three athletes, along with Carter and McCarty, to be drafted by four leagues.

 Professional career

 Draft and San Diego Padres (1973–1980)

 Winfield chose baseball; the San Diego Padres selected him in the first round, with the fourth overall selection, of the 1973 MLB draft.
 Winfield signed with the Padres, who promoted him directly to the major leagues.
-Although he was a pitcher, the Padres wanted his powerful bat in the lineup and put him in right field, where he could still use his "rifle arm."
-He batted .277 in 56 games his first season.
+Although he was a pitcher, the Padres wanted his powerful bat in the lineup and put him in right field, where he could still use his powerful arm.
+He batted .277 in 56 games for his first season.